 Of course, there is always the command-line way of doing things and it does ‘feel’ different when you install and uninstall programs using Terminal and that’s one of the best ways to start learning Linux.

 sudo apt-get remove <package name> && sudo apt-get autoremove

-The apt-get remove command doesn’t remove the automatically installed programs and so you may see bunch of left over garbage.
-Alternatively, you can use aptitude, which will automatically remove things and also gives a interactive command line interface to work with.
+The apt-get remove command doesn’t remove the automatically installed programs and so you may see a bunch of leftover garbage.
+Alternatively, you can use aptitude, which will automatically remove things and also gives an interactive command line interface to work with.

 Aptitude is not installed in Ubuntu and elementary OS by default, so if you haven’t installed it yet, you can install it using apt-get.

 Then to uninstall a package using aptitude, use the following command format: